-Your business needs a digital marketing plan, regardless of whether it’s a small business or a Fortune 100.
+Your business needs a digital marketing plan, whether a small business or a Fortune 100.
 These days, almost everyone shops online.
 If your business isn’t digital, you’re going to suffer.

 Simply building a website isn’t enough.
-You need to build and execute a strategic digital marketing plan to get your website in front of your target market.
+You must build and execute a strategic digital marketing plan to get your website in front of your target market.
 In other words, your site needs to deliver actual value for your business.

 How to Track a Digital Marketing Plan